turboblack/default_t/README.md

 </center>
 ```

+Where instead of sharp icon do not forget to insert links to your pages in social networks :-)

 I will be glad if you come to my site and download also other free scripts, plans, templates, and additions to this wonderful engine